AdamT20054/RandomRollBot/README.md

 Will remove all numbers from the database if `!!remove` is not given a value.

 `!!rig (num)`
-Will add a specific number to a database.
+Will add a specific number to the database.
 The roll command will check this database for a number, if there is a number there it will display that number and then delete it from the database